kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Step 3: Download and Set Up KAAZING Gateway
 ---------------------------------------------------------------

 Download and set up two KAAZING Gateways, with one Gateway in the DMZ and one in the internal trusted network.
-This is described in [Setting Up Kaazing WebSocket Gateway](../about/setup-guide.md).
+This is described in [Setting Up the Gateway](../about/setup-guide.md).

 Step 4: Configure the Internal Gateway
 -------------------------------------------------------------------